 In 2012, the Court implemented the Thinking for a Change Program.
-Currently, the Court has four facilitators: Diandra Moore, Lindsey Copley, Andrew Szteiter, and Kyle Hobbs.
+Currently, the Court has five facilitators: Diandra Moore, Andrew Szteiter, Kyle Hobbs, Richelle Ettel and Dustin Stark.
 The Thinking for a Change Program works on a group and role playing concept to encourage offenders to change attitudes and thinking patterns.
 Participants in group therapy are encouraged to evaluate negative behaviors and replace those behaviors with positive actions.

 Morrow County Specialized Docket

 Morrow County Court of Common Pleas receives funding from the Ohio Department of Mental Health and Addiction Services to plan and implement the Morrow County Substance Abuse Court.
 The Morrow County Court of Common Pleas operates four treatment Court dockets: Treatment –in-Lieu, Adult Criminal, Juvenile, and Family Dependency Treatment.
 The purpose of all dependency treatment dockets is to provide collaborative evaluation and treatment services.
 A team of individuals, made up of treatment providers, court personnel and the Judge or Magistrate meet before each court session to assess the participants progress in remaining sober and working towards set goals.
 Court sessions are informal and held every two weeks.
 The Court closely monitors each participant’s progress to insure that the participant remains sober and works towards becoming a productive member of society.
-Renee Watts is the Probation Officer assigned to the Treatment-in-Lieu, Juvenile, and Family Substance Abuse Court dockets.
+Andrew Szteiter is the Probation Officer assigned to the Treatment-in-Lieu and Family Substance Abuse Court dockets.
 Richelle Ettel is the Probation Officer assigned to the Juvenile Court docket.
 Jennifer Stober is the Probation Officer assigned to the adult criminal Substance Abuse Court docket.

 The treatment-in-lieu docket is comprised of individuals who have committed a crime that is directly related to their drug or alcohol abuse.
 The purpose of the docket is to provide treatment services to who are at risk for further criminal behavior due to alcohol or drug abuse.